emma-mcgee/emma-mcgee.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Postdoctoral Reasercher at the CAUSALab and Zhu Family Center for Global Cancer Prevention at the Harvard T.H.
+I am a Research Fellow at the CAUSALab and Zhu Family Center for Global Cancer Prevention at the Harvard T.H.
 Chan School of Public Health.
 {style="text-align: justify;"}
 My work combines advanced causal inference methods with high-dimensional healthcare data to inform cancer control and mitigate cancer health disparities.
 {style="text-align: justify;"}